Thanks to the kids at Jump Street, we can show off some great gigapan images of our new building! Check them out here.

 In 1989, SAM began as a mere dream in the minds of a group of central Pennsylvania art educators who felt strongly that the capital city needed an art museum.
-Guided by a desire to provide an innovative forum, relevant and engaging exhibitions and experiences that foster life-long learning, these educators, supported by community leaders, business people and a group of dedicated volunteers, worked to make this dream reality.
+Guided by a desire to provide a forum innovative, relevant and engaging exhibitions and experiences that foster life-long learning.
+These educators, supported by community leaders, business persons and a group of dedicated volunteers worked to make this dream reality.

 Inspiring and enriching lie at the heart of SAM’s innovative cultural arts program, the VanGo!
 Museum on Wheels.
 Reaching 20,000 students each year, VanGo! brings original works of art to students who otherwise lack such opportunities and provides an incredibly entertaining, educational and powerful program that connects the visual arts and academics.
 VanGo! teaches all children that creativity lies within every human being, and provides a forum for further development of important problem-solving and critical thinking skills.

 SAM is dedicated to encouraging and inspiring visitors of all ages to become more familiar with; knowledgeable of and appreciative of the art and culture that surrounds them.
 Educational programming is developed to enhance and enrich the visitor experience, providing a wide variety of classes, lectures, workshops, discussions, critiques and more for adult learners.
 SAM’s youth art programs explore drawing, painting, sculpture, art history and art appreciation and provide a unique educational experience where students can learn from original works of art in a museum setting.